GenericMappingTools/2021-unavco-course/geodesy/README.md

 ### Bonus challenges

 Figure out what's inside the final map and complete the rest of the plot.
-Focal mechanisms and epicenters could be find here: 7.1 https://earthquake.usgs.gov/earthquakes/eventpage/ci38457511/executive and 6.4 https://earthquake.usgs.gov/earthquakes/eventpage/ci38443183/executive
+Focal mechanisms and epicenters could be found here: 7.1 https://earthquake.usgs.gov/earthquakes/eventpage/ci38457511/executive and 6.4 https://earthquake.usgs.gov/earthquakes/eventpage/ci38443183/executive

 For the two methods of plotting deformation vectors, what are their differences? (run ***gmt grdinfo*** on the sampled grids)